Torsion points and concurrent exceptional curves on del Pezzo surfaces of degree one: Introduction

-The question of whether one can find an example with 8 lines on $X$ that intersect in a point whose image is non-torsion on its fiber of $\E$ stays unsolved.
-We show that the lines in such an example, if it exists, intersect each other according to one of 15 prescribed configurations.
+The question of whether one can find an example with 8 lines on $S$ that intersect in a point which is non-torsion on its fiber of $\E$ stays unsolved.
+We show that the lines in such an example, if it exists, intersect each other according to one of 15 prescribed configurations in general, and 13 in characteristic 0.

-\begin{theorem} If 8 exceptional curves on $X$ are concurrent in a point, then the corresponding point on $\E$ is torsion on its fiber, except possibly in the following case.
-The 8 exceptional curves intersect pairwise with multiplicities 1 or 2, and the graph where each vertex corresponds to an exceptional curve and two vertices are connected with an edge if and only if the corresponding exceptional curves intersect with multiplicity 2, looks like one of the graphs with numbers $1,\ldots8,10,\ldots,15,19$ in Figure \ref{table cliques}. \end{theorem}
+\begin{theorem} If 8 exceptional curves on a del Pezzo surface $S$ of degree 1 are concurrent in a point, then the corresponding point on the elliptic surface $\E$ obtained by blowing up the base point of the anticanonical linear system is torsion on its fiber, except possibly in the following case.
+Consider the graph $\mathcal{G}$ where each vertex corresponds to one of the 8 exceptional curves and two vertices are connected with an edge if and only if the corresponding exceptional curves intersect with multiplicity 2.
+Then the 8 exceptional curves intersect pairwise with multiplicities 1 or 2, and the graph $\mathcal{G}$ equals one of the graphs with numbers $1,\ldots8,10,\ldots,15,19$ in Figure~\ref{table cliques}.
+In characteristic 0, numbers 7 and 15 can be excluded from this list. \end{theorem}

+\begin{remark} Our original motivation comes from the distribution of rational points on del Pezzo surfaces.